OptimizationGameTheory/benchmarks/README.md

 ## Overview

-This repository presents a collection of optimization-driven implementations for classical game theoretic problems.
-The project focuses on three key problems:
+This project is designed for researchers and practitioners interested in the intersection of numerical optimization and game-theoretic analysis.
+It provides a structured framework for analyzing equilibrium conditions and optimal allocations in strategic settings using continuous optimization techniques.
+The repository presents a collection of optimization-driven implementations for three classical game-theoretic problems:

 - **Auction Design:** Optimizing revenue in auctions by allocating a divisible good among multiple bidders while enforcing individual rationality and allocation constraints.